Three-body decay $\phi\to\pi^+\pi^-\pi^0$ with Omn\`es-type final-state interactions: Summary and outlook

 \section{Summary and outlook}

-We have analyzed the three-body decay $\phi\to\pi^+\pi^-\pi^0$ in an effective-Lagrangian framework that keeps the dominant resonant $\rho\pi$ mechanism and the direct three-pion term explicitly separated at the amplitude level.
-The resonant contribution is described with the Gounaris-Sakurai parametrization, the neutral channel includes $\rho^0$-$\omega$ mixing, and the leading elastic $P$-wave $\pi\pi$ rescattering effect is incorporated through the on-shell Omn\`es constant $C_\Omega\equiv|\Omega_1(m_\rho^2)|$.
-This setup is intentionally limited.
-It is designed to isolate the leading rescattering enhancement in a transparent form, not to replace a full dispersive reconstruction of the $\phi\to3\pi$ amplitude.
+We have analyzed the three-body decay $\phi\to\pi^+\pi^-\pi^0$ in an effective-Lagrangian framework that explicitly separates the dominant resonant $\rho\pi$ mechanism, the direct three-pion term, and a real constant background contribution at the amplitude level.
+The resonant contribution is described with the Gounaris-Sakurai parametrization, the neutral channel includes $\rho^0$-$\omega$ mixing, and the leading elastic $I=1$, $P$-wave $\pi\pi$ rescattering effect is incorporated through the complex, $s$-dependent Omnès function $\Omega_1(s+i0)$.
+The three two-pion channels are dressed separately by $\Omega_0$, $\Omega_+$, and $\Omega_-$, while the direct term is multiplied by the averaged factor $\Omega_{\rm dir}=(\Omega_0+\Omega_++\Omega_-)/3$.
+The background contribution is retained as a real constant amplitude and is not dressed by the Omnès final-state interaction.